syagawa/file-keeper/README.md

-# watcpy is Watch And Copy files
+# file-keeper is Watch And Copy files

 Watch a file and copy at every time of saving a file.